 If your landlord failed to register your rental deposit and/or provide you with the required certificate of proof within 30 days of the deposit being paid,

-times the amount of the deposit you originally paid.
+one and three times the amount of the deposit you originally paid.

 If you think your landlord put your deposit at risk by failing to protect it correctly, follow the steps below to find out if you can make a claim.

 Making tenancy deposit claims is a simple and risk free to process:

 - Provide us with your contact details and upload a copy of your lease(s).
 If you don't have a scanner, you could take photos of each page of your lease and upload them in one go from your mobile phone.